jk4011/FRASIER/README.md

 # Maintainance
 Note that I'm not working on this repository anymore.
-I do feel sorry for the code quality.
+I do feel sorry for the spaghetti code.